Sacred-Seed-Studio/GameWebsiteTemplate/README.md

 # GameWebsiteTemplate
-A template for a game website
+A template for building a game website

 ---